-[2] Although not constitutionally mandated, these Rules seek to fully separate the investigative and adjudicative functions of the Commission and its members.
+- [2] Although not constitutionally mandated, these Rules seek to fully separate the investigative and adjudicative functions of the Commission and its members.
 No matter how fair individual members can be, the system cannot convey the appearance of fairness when members have full access to investigative materials, formulate their decisions to file charges in reliance on the investigative files, and then make adjudicative decisions based on the evidence presented in formal proceedings.
 This process is in conflict with the fundamental division of investigative and adjudicative responsibilities that is a hallmark of our modern judicial and administrative disciplinary systems.
 The indicting grand jury does not hear and determine the evidence presented at trial.
 Such a process may not be regarded as fair by a defendant who is indicted and convicted by the same body.
-Thus, the Commission is divided into separate investigative and hearing panels so that no member of the Commission is involved both in deciding whether to file formal charges and in hearing the case on those charges.

-[3] Commission members and commission staff shall comply with Rule 3.6 of the Georgia State Bar Rules of Professional Conduct regarding any matter before the commission.
-The independence of the Commission will be enhanced if the Investigative Panel chooses its own leadership.

-[4] No qualified person should be deterred from serving on the Commission by the expenses incurred for service.

-[5] It is essential that the Commission have the authority to propose its own rules of procedure to achieve uniformity, continuity, and the equitable and expeditious resolution of recurring issues, subject to the requirements of due process and approval by the Supreme Court.
+Thus, the Commission is divided into separate investigative and hearing panels so that no member of the Commission is involved both in deciding whether to file formal charges and in hearing the case on those charges. - [3] Commission members shall avoid statements and conduct that create the appearance of impropriety or bias in order to maintain the integrity of Panel decisions and the Commission as a whole. - [4] The independence of the Commission will be enhanced if the Investigative Panel chooses its own leadership. - [5] No qualified person should be deterred from serving on the Commission by the expenses incurred for service. - [6] It is essential that the Commission have the authority to propose its own rules of procedure to achieve uniformity, continuity, and the equitable and expeditious resolution of recurring issues, subject to the requirements of due process and approval by the Supreme Court.